What is Reproductive Health?

 Let us understand more in detail about the reproductive health followed by its problems and its strategies.

-There are a number of programs which are directed for maintaining a reproductive health.
+There are a number of programs which are directed for maintaining reproductive health.
 This program includes both small ads and few entertainment shows telecasted on the television for promoting safe sexual habits and awareness about various sexually transmitted diseases (STDs).
 All these efforts by the government and NGOs aim at achieving a reproductively healthy society.
 These efforts include creating awareness about the various STDs along with their causes, preventions, mode of transmission and safety measures.

 Problems and Strategies

 - As adolescents become eligible to reproduce, it is essential to inform them about the consequences of unsafe sexual practices and early pregnancy.
 It is achieved by the implementation of ‘National Adolescent Education Program’ at various schools from classes 9th to 12th.

-People in the marriageable group are educated all about infertility, birth control methods, pregnancy, post-childbirth care of the baby and mother, etc. It is also essential to provide proper medical facilities to deal with obstacles like infertility and other reproductive difficulties.
+- People in the marriageable group are educated all about infertility, birth control methods, pregnancy, post-childbirth care of the baby and mother, etc. It is also essential to provide proper medical facilities to deal with obstacles like infertility and other reproductive difficulties.

-There are a few evil practices related to reproduction that still plague our society.
+- There are a few evil practices related to reproduction that still plague our society.
 Female infanticide is one such example.
 In order to prevent this crime, a legal ban has been put on Amniocentesis Test.